 At the bottom of the drop-down list are four icons which can be used for creating a new Template, opening a Template, editing the Template associated to this file, or editing the list of Installed Templates, respectively.
 Note that the drop-down list can be resized by clicking and dragging the handle at the bottom-right corner of the list and 010 Editor will remember the chosen size.

 When editing a Template (the Edit As area will display Edit As: Template) the File Bar will now contain the section Run on File as shown above.
 Clicking the Run on File area will display a list of all files currently open, but will not include any Scripts or Templates.
 Click a file in the drop-down list to run the current Template on that file.
 Once a file has been selected, this area will indicate Run on File: <file_name> and clicking the icon or pressing F5 will rerun the current Template.
 Clicking the Open icon at the bottom of the drop-down list allows opening a file and then immediately running the current Template on that file.
+The Repository section of the File Bar is discussed in the Repository Menu help topic.

 If an error occurs while running a Template, an error message will be